ResonantConcepts/podcastimages/readme.md

 Apple’s [artwork requirements](https://podcasters.apple.com/support/896-artwork-requirements) requires a square 3000×3000 `JPG` or `PNG` file for show covers.
 In reality, trusting that all feeds will conform to that guidance is a recipe for disaster.
 From simple issues like non-square images to slow-loading, multi-megabyte `PSD` files, scraping RSS feeds reveals a perplexing array of outliers.

-By using Cloudflare Images, we can cache smaller, optimized images and intelligently delivery the most optimized version of the image without worrying about file extensions.

 ## Glossary

 #### Podcast GUID